-Mark Turner, lawyer with FBC Manby Bowdler, said the case of Robert Fidler and his mock castle highlighted the complexities of planning law and warned that anyone breaching the rules cannot rely on a statutory four-year period to escape prosecution.
+Suzanne Tucker, lawyer with FBC Manby Bowdler, said the case of Robert Fidler and his mock castle highlighted the complexities of planning law and warned that anyone breaching the rules cannot rely on a statutory four-year period to escape prosecution.

 Fidler, the Surrey farmer who built a house which he hid for several years behind straw bales, has recently started to dismantle the property after he was told by a High Court Judge that he would be sent to prison if it was not demolished by June.

 The news is the latest in a long legal battle concerning the mock castle built by Mr Fidler on his farm in Salfords, Surrey.
 He began building the four-bedroom property without planning permission in 2000.
 During construction he surrounded the property with straw bales which completely hid it from view.
 The property was finished in 2002 when Mr Fidler and his family moved in.

 The bales were removed in July 2006 after which Mr Fidler’s local Council served him with an Enforcement Notice requiring demolition of the house because he did not have permission for it.
 Appealing the Enforcement Notice in 2007, Mr Fidler attempted to rely on the standard planning rule which gives immunity from enforcement action if a building operation has been ‘substantially completed’ for more than four years prior to the issue of the Enforcement Notice.